hoangduytranuk/blender_manual/blender_docs/manual/editors/preferences/system.rst

 Console Scrollback Lines
    The number of lines, buffered in memory of the console window.
    Useful for debugging purposes and command-line rendering.
 Texture Time Out
    Time since last access of a GL texture in seconds, after which it is freed.
    Set this to 0 to keep textures allocated.

    Garbage Collection Rate
       Number of seconds between each run of the GL texture garbage collector.
 VBO Time Out
-   TODO 2.8.
+   Time since last access of a GL Vertex buffer object in seconds after which it is freed (set to 0 to keep VBO allocated).

    Garbage Collection Rate
-   TODO 2.8.
+      Number of seconds between each run of the GL Vertex buffer object garbage collector.

 .. _prefs-system-sound: